getsentry/sentry-docs/src/collections/_documentation/clients/java/config.md

 </lint>
 ```

-And in your gradle plugin:
+And in your Gradle plugin:

 ```groovy
 android {